 Marketplace revenue is an important metric because it is the primary driver of our business model, and we believe it provides greater comparability to other online marketplaces.
 The growth rate of marketplace revenue fluctuates in relation to the growth rate of GSV.
 Therefore, marketplace revenue is correlated to GSV, and we believe that our marketplace revenue will grow as GSV grows, although they could grow at different rates.
-We expect our marketplace revenue growth rates to continue to vary from period to period due to a variety of other factors such as the impact of the COVID-19 pandemic on the businesses and spending behavior of our current and prospective clients; the number of Sundays (i.e., the day we bill and recognize revenue for a substantial portion of our client fees each week) in any given quarter, or the number of Mondays (i.e., the day we bill and recognize revenue for a substantial portion of our client fees each week); the lapping of significant launches of new products, pricing changes, and other monetization efforts; the performance of client spend retention; and the ability of the recent and continued investment in our enterprise sales team to accelerate the acquisition of, and achieve increased spend from, Upwork Enterprise and Business clients, and the timing of those results.
-In the second quarter of 2020, we saw an increase in client acquisition that was driven by an acceleration in the shift toward remote work, due in part to the COVID-19 pandemic and the execution of our strategic initiatives.
-This increase in client acquisition drove an increase in freelancer billings at the higher rates of our tiered service fee structure, which, in turn, drove an increase in marketplace revenue.
+We expect our marketplace revenue growth rates to continue to vary from period to period due to a variety of other factors such as the impact of the COVID-19 pandemic and any resulting macroeconomic impact on the businesses and spending behavior of our current and prospective clients; the number of Sundays (i.e., the day we bill and recognize revenue for the majority of our freelancer service fees each week) in any given quarter, or the number of Mondays (i.e., the day we bill and recognize revenue for a substantial portion of our client fees each week), in any given quarter; the lapping of significant launches of new products, pricing changes, and other monetization efforts; the performance of client spend retention; and the ability of the recent and continued investment in our enterprise sales team to accelerate the acquisition of, and achieve increased spend from, Upwork Enterprise clients, and the timing of those results.
+In the second and third quarters of 2020, we saw an increase in client acquisition that was driven by an acceleration in the shift toward remote work, due in part to the COVID-19 pandemic and the execution of our strategic initiatives.
+This increase in client acquisition continued to accelerate in the third quarter and drove an increase in freelancer billings, which, in turn, drove an increase in marketplace revenue.